tonethar/IGME-330-Fall-2021/projects/project-3.md

   - it could be a stylized logo you create yourself
 - You might want to use a Bulma `hero`
 - There must be at least one image on this page (in addition to whatever appears in `navbar-brand`)
-- *Optional: Consider adding some sort interactive content or "flare" to this page - an image carousel, random quotes from happy users, etc*
+- *Optional: Consider adding some sort interactive content or "flair" to this page - an image carousel, random quotes from happy users, etc*

 <a id="page-documentation"/>